matthh9797/palmbloo/content/posts/welcome-to-my-personal-blog.md

 ---
-  title: "Why choose to travel?"
+  title: "Why do we choose to travel?"
   date: 2022-09-18T17:33:14+06:00
   featured: true
   author: "Luana Nicosia"